Skip to content

 Summary

-DevOps Tech Stack: Docker, Gunicorn, Nginx, PostgreSQL, test
+DevOps Tech Stack: Docker, Daphne, Whitenoise, PostgreSQL

 Our devops files can be thought of as a set of files needed to create an exact replica of our environments for our developers.
 Although the overall structure appears deceptively basic, it only represents a fraction of our devops files.
-Several of our files, such as the ones that construct our staging environment, contains sensitive information, and as such as not placed in our public repository.
+Several of our files, such as the ones that construct our staging environment, contains sensitive information, and as such are not placed in our public repository.
 For most frontend and backend work, there is never a need to access these files.

 *Note: On the rare occasions that there is a need to access the sensitive files for environments other than development, please consult the development lead of the project.
 They will know exactly what files you need, and what permissions you need to access them.